lkesteloot/scrabble/README.markdown

 3. When laying out possible solutions, if we're missing a letter in the word, we can use a blank tile.

-4. If the blank tile replace a letter present more than one time in the word we generate all the solutions for each indice.
+4. If the blank tile replaces a letter present more than once in the word, we generate all solutions for each index.

 5. When placing the chosen solution on the board, put down a tile with the real letter (not the blank tile), but keep track of the fact that it was a blank